xavctn/img2table/README.md

 pip install paddleocr img2table
 ```

-If you get the following error running on Ubuntu <code>ImportError: cannot import name 'PaddleOCR' from 'img2table.ocr'</code>,
+If you get an error trying to run PaddleOCR on Ubuntu,
-please check this <a href="https://github.com/PaddlePaddle/PaddleOCR/discussions/9989#discussioncomment-6642037">Paddle issue</a> for a working solution.
+please check this <a href="https://github.com/PaddlePaddle/PaddleOCR/discussions/9989#discussioncomment-6642037">issue</a> for a working solution.

 <br>
 </details>